 Coachella season is upon us again.
 Fake Coachella lineups are being posted everywhere, but the real 2019 lineup is actually pretty dope.
 Festivals are always drugged-up events, but if you’re planning on braving it in the desert this year, don't expect to freely sneak your weed into the festival.

 The Coachella Valley Music and Arts Festival is – you guessed it – a music and arts festival held in California.
-Taking place right in the Colorado Desert's Coachella Valley, the festival has become a notorious hot spot for millennials in woven crop tops and flower crowns to take Insta-worthy pictures and listen to the hottest artists of the year.
+Taking place in the Colorado Desert's Coachella Valley, the festival has become a notorious hot spot for millennials in woven crop tops, flower crowns, and men in aggressive-print short sleeve button-ups, to take Insta-worthy pictures and listen to the hottest artists of the year.

 The first Coachella was held in 1999 in early-October.
 The festival now takes place in the spring over two weekends, and this year will be held April 12-14 and April 19-21.
 Though the festival attracts fun-loving, young people from all over the country, the festival has a clear no-marijuana policy.